CliffordEdewor/CliffordEdewor/README.md

 ---

-⭐ *“Cybersecurity is not just about technology, it’s about people, trust, and building a safer digital future.”*
+🛡️ *“Cybersecurity is not just about technology, it’s about people, trust, and resilience.”*